PublicMakings/575.com/README.md

 3. Internet connection

 ### Files
-Download the haiku folder and stick it on your desktop.
-I don't think the location makes a difference.
+Download the haiku folder and unzip it on your desktop.

 ### Software
 To be installed on the RPi.
 May require sudo.